-Regulation (EU) 2022/355, which amends Regulation (EC) No. 765/2006, and which was published on 2 March 2022, introduced further restrictions related to trade of
+Regulation (EU) 2022/355, which amends Regulation (EC) No. 765/2006, and which was published on 2 March 2022, introduced further restrictions related to trade of a prohibition on transactions related to the management of reserves as well as of assets of the Central Bank of Belarus, including transactions with any entity / body acting on behalf / at the direction of the Central Bank of Belarus;

-- dual-use goods, - goods and technology which might contribute to the Belarussian military, technological, defence and security development, - goods used for the production or manufacturing of tobacco products, - mineral, potash, wood, cement, iron and steel, and rubber products, and - certain machinery.
+- dual-use goods, - goods and technology which might contribute to the Belarusian military, technological, defence and security development, - goods used for the production or manufacturing of tobacco products, - · mineral, potash, wood, cement, iron and steel, and rubber products, and - certain machinery.